afshintalebi/nestjs-starter/artillery/README.md

 DEBUG=http* artillery run ./v1-home.yml
 ```

-To know more about the usage of artillery you can see the [Artillery Official Documentation](https://www.artillery.io/docs)
+To know more about the usage of Artillery you can see the [Artillery Official Documentation](https://www.artillery.io/docs)